ingridasemenec/wonderpusoctopus/README.md

 Select time frame : Sep 1997 - Dec 2021

-Research questions
+Research questions:

-What are the primary biogeochemical and physical factors influencing chlorophyll density in various shallow sea regions?
+-What are the primary biogeochemical and physical factors influencing chlorophyll density in various shallow sea regions?
-How can these factors be quantitatively integrated into a robust predictive model for chlorophyll density?
+-How can these factors be quantitatively integrated into a robust predictive model for chlorophyll density?

 Here, we outline a summary of our employed strategies:

 - **Random Forests**:
 - **XgBoost**:
 - **CNN**:
-- **ConvLSTM**:
+- **ConvLSTM**: Convolutional Long Short-Term Memory model trained to predict chlorophyll concentrations across both space and time.

 ## ConvLSTM
+The model captures key temporal patterns, as shown in the seasonality plot, but struggles with higher concentration areas, as indicated by the RMSE heatmap.
+The model tends to underpredict the concentration at the shoreline areas.
+However as we can see from the animated timesteps of prediction vs actual, we succeed in capturing the basic spacial structure as well as seasonal dependence.
+This demonstrates that this model is a viable option for this application if given more data and time.

 ![]() <img src="https://github.com/ingridasemenec/wunderpusoctopus/tree/main/ConvLSTM/chlorophyll_animation_map.gif" width=70%>
 ![]() <img src="https://github.com/ingridasemenec/wunderpusoctopus/tree/main/ConvLSTM/seasonality.png" width=70%>